 - highest levels of education and job training

-Once a person submits all necessary forms and documentation to the SSA office, a staff member there will review the application.
+Once a person submits all necessary forms and documentation to the SSA office, a staff member will review the application.

-Primarily, an applicant needs to show:
+Primarily, an applicant needs to show the following:

 - physical or mental impairments that limit a person’s ability to work, which can include: